Risk score

 • Configure how much each factor contributes to the likelihood and impact scores from their respective tabs.

-• (Optional) Modify the Risk Lookup Table or configure how the quantitative risk score translates into risk level from the Calculations tab.
+• (Optional) From the Calculations tab, you can modify the Risk Lookup Table or configure how the quantitative risk score translates into risk level.

 Configurable sections in risk score